 I first saw the Fall in November 1980 at the old Manchester Poly.
 It was a day event compared by John Peel which also featured Orange Juice and other bands I can’t remember.
-Marc Riley was on bass that night but I never knew who he was.
-I knew the lead singer was Mark E Smith (MES) but couldnt have told you who the others were.
+Marc Riley was on bass that night but the only band member I knew was the lead singer – Mark E Smith – couldn’t have told you who the others were.

-In 1984 I was in the basement of Paperchase (in St Annes Square, Manchester) when I saw an LP by Marc Riley and the Creepers.
-A hand written note stuck to the sleeve said he was ex of The Fall and as I had £3.49 burning a whole in my pocket, I bought it.
-What a gem it was.
+In 1984 I was in the basement of Paperchase (in St Annes Square, Manchester) when I saw an LP by Marc Riley and the Creepers ‘Gross Out’.
+A hand written note stuck to the sleeve said he was ex of The Fall and as I had £3.49 burning a whole in my pocket, I bought it, and what a gem it was.
 Any album that starts “Why does a head like a boiled egg make Joe shit himself” is a winner in my book and as with the Fall, some of the best tracks were the worst recorded (‘Snipe’ being a case in point).
-There was a sense of humour that shone through - ‘Earwig ODowd’ still makes me laugh.
+There was a sense of humour that shone through – ‘Earwig ODowd’ still makes me laugh.

 More trips to town had me hunting for their singles, my favourites being ‘Polystiffs’ and ‘Jumper Clown’.
 The latter I assume referring to his ejection from The Fall by MES.
 Marc and other band members had been berated by MES for dancing at a disco and having a laugh.
 This ended up in a fist fight and you can see MESs shiner on this Auzzie TV clip – Mr Riley’s last act as a group member.